Originally published December 7, 2019. Updated October 25, 2020. Disclosure: This post may contain affiliate links. Read the disclosure for more info.

 Automate your Heating

 Home automation is the hottest trend (pun intended) in the market right now, and you should be taking advantage of it.
-Purchase a smart thermostat that can help you to automate your home heating and save money.
+Purchase a smart thermostat that can help you to automate your home heating and save money to drastically cut your expenses in no time.

 You can set your thermostat to lower the temperature of the home when you’re not there or throughout the night.
 All of these little tweaks can add up, especially over the colder winter months saving you as much as a few hundred dollars per year.